gdocking/gdock/paper/paper.md

 - $E_{desolv}$: Empirical atomic solvation parameters penalizing burial of polar atoms and rewarding burial of hydrophobic atoms
 - $E_{air}$: Flat-bottom harmonic potential on Cα–Cα distances between
-  user-specified residue pairs (no penalty within 0–7 Å), inspired by HADDOCK's ambiguous interaction restraints [@dominguez2003haddock]
+  user-specified residue pairs (no penalty within 0–7 Å, quadratic penalty beyond), conceptually inspired by HADDOCK's distance restraints [@dominguez2003haddock] but using a simpler purely harmonic form without the linear switching at long distances

 **Weight calibration.** The weights $w_{vdw}$, $w_{elec}$, and $w_{desolv}$ were
 calibrated using the Dockground decoy set [@dockground2008], which provides 100